It was Theologian A.W. Tozer, in his book

 By this explanation everyone is “born” or part of the “Triadic Mother Gods” and there is a clear triad but “Before the beginning of creation there was only En Sof.
-En Sof was everything, yet no-thing, everywhere and nowhere, all potential but nothing manifest…” Trinitarians do not hold that there was a supreme God who emanated or created the other two later?
+En Sof was everything, yet nothing, everywhere and nowhere, all potential but nothing manifest…” Trinitarians do not hold that there was a supreme God who emanated or created the other two later?
 The concept of the Trinity seems quite foreign to Kabbalistic Tritheism.
-This Triadic system also seems to be solely focused on creation and the beginning of life itself where as we have seen above the Biblical Trinity encompass various aspects of the Christian life and relation.
+This Triadic system also seems to be solely focused on creation and the beginning of life itself whereas we have seen above the Biblical Trinity encompasses various aspects of the Christian life and relation.

 Greek Philosophy undoubtedly spawned Early Gnosticism as well as rank Mysticism.
 “Neoplatonism is generally a metaphysical and epistemological philosophy.
 Neoplatonism is a form of idealistic monism (also called theistic monism) and combines elements of Polytheism (see Monistic-polytheism).
 Although the founder of Neoplatonism is supposed to have been Ammonius Saccas, the Enneads of his pupil Plotinus are the primary and classical document of Neoplatonism.
 As a form of mysticism, it contains theoretical and practical parts, the first dealing with the high origin of the human soul showing how it has departed from its first estate, and the second showing the way by which the soul may again return to the Eternal and Supreme.
 The system can be divided between the invisible world and the phenomenal world, the former containing the transcendent One from which emanates an eternal, perfect, essence (nous), which, in turn, produces the world-soul.”
 In concept early Platonism would not even come close to describe Biblical Trinitarianism.
 Neoplatonism essentially reduces the Divine from the concept of the “I” where the Biblical understanding of man is reduced rather from the “Us” (Gen 1:26-27).